thoughtworks-jumpstart/guides/docs/backend-web-development/node-server.md

 We shall later make the server listen to port 3000.

 Add a function that is called every time a HTTP request is made to the server.
-It is called the request handler.
+It is called the handler function.
 It takes two arguments, `req` is an object that represents the request and `res` is an object that represents the response.

 ```js